pelithne/AKS_secure_baseline_the_hard_way/README.md

 ;; MSG SIZE  rcvd: 103
 ````

-22) Test the connection to the container regitry, you will push a container to it.
+22) Test the connection to the container registry, you will push a container to it.
 You will need to create a Dockerfile, build the docker image, authenticate towards ACR and push the image to the container registry.

 ````bash
 vim Dockerfile